eager1999/livepeer-emissions-risk/objectives.md

 ### Goalpost objectives

 Community discussions have centered around the matter of *reducing* emissions or yield.
 Implicit in this is the idea that the current emissions are not in the acceptable range for long term protocol health — a transformation is needed.
-To quantify this, we introduce the goalpost objectives:
+To quantify this, we introduce the emissions and yield target objectives:

 * (ET) — $E \leq \tau_E$ at measurement end date.
 The corresponding acceptance set is $\mathcal{A}_E = [0,\tau_E]$.
 * (YT) — $Y \leq \tau_Y$ at measurement end date.
 The acceptance set is $\mathcal{A}_Y = [0,\tau_Y]$.